 Governmental Rules[5.1] General

-- As an employee of Truenorth you must abide by traffic laws regardless of your government position.
-However, during emergency situations which require a fast response, you may bypass traffic laws when required only when utilizing either emergency lighting or sirens.
+- You must abide by traffic laws regardless of your position.
+During emergency situations you may bypass traffic laws when required only when utilizing either emergency lighting or sirens.
 You must still drive in a safe manner.

-- You may not partake in any illegal activity such as the creation or distribution of drugs.
+- You may not partake in any illegal activity.
 Detectives are exempt from this rule.

 - You may not participate in the running or owning of a business establishment such as a shop, while on duty.